 Map distances are always calculated for one pair of loci at a time.
 However, by combining the results of multiple pairwise calculations, a genetic map of many loci on a chromosome can be produced (Figure 11.2.2).
 A genetic map shows the map distance, in cM, that separates any two loci, and the position of these loci relative to all other mapped loci.
-The genetic map distance is roughly proportional to the physical distance, i.e. the amount of DNA between two loci.
+The genetic map distance is roughly proportional to the physical distance, i.e., the amount of DNA between two loci.
 For example, in Arabidopsis, 1.0 cM corresponds to approximately 150,000 bp and contains approximately 50 genes.
 The exact number of DNA base pairs in a cM depends on the organism, and on the position in the chromosome.
 Some parts of chromosomes (“crossover hot spots”) have higher rates of recombination than others, while other regions have reduced crossing over and often correspond to large regions of heterochromatin.
 When a novel gene or locus is identified by mutation or polymorphism, crossing it with previously mapped genes, and then calculating the recombination frequency can determine its approximate position on a chromosome.
 If the novel gene and the previously mapped genes show complete or partial linkage with an existing locus, the recombination frequency will indicate the approximate position of the novel gene within the genetic map.
-This information is useful in isolating (i.e. cloning) the specific fragment of DNA that encodes the novel gene.
+This information is useful in isolating (i.e., cloning) the specific fragment of DNA that encodes the novel gene.
 This process called map-based cloning.
 Genetic maps are also useful to (1) track genes/alleles when breeding crops and animals, (2) in studying evolutionary relationships between species, and (3) in determining the causes and individual susceptibility of some human diseases.

 Genetic Maps are an Approximation

 Genetic maps are useful for showing the order of loci along a chromosome, but the distances are only a relative approximation.
 The correlation between recombination frequency and actual chromosomal distance is more accurate for short distances (low RF values) than long distances.
 Observed recombination frequencies between two relatively distant markers tend to underestimate the actual number of crossovers that occurred.
-This is because as the distance between loci increases, so does the possibility of having a second (third, or more) crossovers occur between the loci.
+This is because as the distance between loci increases, so does the possibility of a second (third, or more) crossover occurring between the loci.
 This is a problem for geneticists, because with respect to the loci being studied, these double-crossovers produce gametes with the same genotypes as if no recombination events had occurred (Figure 11.2.3), so they have parental genotypes.
 Thus, a double crossover will appear to be a parental type and not be counted as a recombinant, despite having two (or more) crossovers.
-Geneticists will sometimes use specific mathematical formulae to adjust large recombination frequencies to account for the possibility of multiple crossovers and thus get a better estimate of the actual distance between two loci.
+Geneticists may use specific mathematical formulae to adjust large recombination frequencies to account for the possibility of multiple crossovers, and thus get a better estimate of the actual distance between two loci.

 - Figure 11.2.1 Figure 3 attributed to NCBI-NIH (2017), public domain, Open Genetics Lectures, modified from original from Beldade et al (2009).